mdvanes/polygram/README.md

 # \<polygram-element\>

-load photos in a instagram style
+Load photos in Instagram style

 ## Install the Polymer-CLI

 * `nvm use 7.10.0`
 * First, make sure you have the [Polymer CLI](https://www.npmjs.com/package/polymer-cli) installed.
-* `polymer install`
-* `npm i redux redux-thunk` // in the example these are just checked in, in a libs dir
+* `npm i` will install npm and polymer dependencies
 * Then run `polymer serve` to serve your element locally.

 ## Viewing Your Element